 Unlike other night markets in Taipei, Shida Night Market is geared more towards shoppers than foodies.
 After a change in regulations, a slew of Shida’s vendors scurried elsewhere.
 Young entrepreneurs swooped in to set up shop and peddle the latest fashions.

-Nowadays, like Ximending and Gongguan, Shida is a favourite among hip millennials.
+Nowadays, like Ximending and Gongguan, Shida is a favorite among hip millennials.
 It’s a great destination for a fun evening hunting for bargains.

 That’s not to say that you can’t find a tasty meal here, too.
 Keep on the watch here for pan-fried dumplings (heng jian bao).
 It’s a thicker and more filling dumpling than the more common xiaolongbao (steamed dumplings).